floe/software-engineering/README.md

 * Testing & CI
 * Open Source Software

 The course is usually accompanied by an exercise class every two weeks.
-As the exercise materials are part of the graded course assignments, I'm currently not including them in this public release.
+As the exercise materials are part of the graded course assignments, I'm currently not including them in this public release
+.

+## git and ODT

+The files in this repository are in OpenDocument format.
+If you add the following lines to your `~/.gitconfig` file and install the `odt2txt` utility, you can use the regular `git diff` command to compare versions etc.:

+    [diff "odf"]
+        textconv=odt2txt